 The Local Governing Body at Ercall Wood Academy is made up of volunteers from different walks of life who represent different stakeholders of the school such as parents, staff and community members.
-We meet regularly both as a whole group and through smaller committees which are responsible for specific areas of governance.
-In July each year we meet specifically to review our own performance and impact over the previous twelve months.
+We meet regularly as a group and in July each year we review our own performance and impact over the previous twelve months.
 The outcome of the self review forms the basis of our report to you, considering our actions, our impact on the school and how our governance meets the requirements of Ofsted guidance.
 We visit school regularly to meet staff and pupils.
 Parents are able to contact Governors if they feel they need to do so.

-The Full Governing Body has met termly to consider business items, to meet statutory duties and to approve priorities.
+The Local Governing Body has met termly to consider business items, to meet statutory duties and to approve priorities.
 This year this has been our first in the new format of the Local Governing Body following our successful conversion to academy status on 1st July 2018.
 At these meetings we have also considered progress against Ofsted action points, challenging senior leaders where needed to ensure that progress is sufficient and momentum maintained.
-The powers and duties of the Governing Body are varied and assigned Governors work with specific departments.
+The powers and duties of the Local Governing Body are varied and assigned Governors work with specific departments.

-We have also regularly reviewed the School Development Plan, particularly at the November Full Governors meeting.
-Regular reviews help us to steer the strategic direction of the school, maintaining clarity of vision and ethos.
-A key priority for Governors is safeguarding of students and staff.
+We have also regularly reviewed the School Development Plan as regular reviews help us to steer the strategic direction of the school, maintaining clarity of vision and ethos.
+A key priority for Governors is the safeguarding of students and staff.
 Several Governors have undertaken child protection training to develop their own skills and understanding and we continue to have Governors who have safer recruitment training involved in recruitment of new staff.
 This year, training has also been undertaken for the prevention of extremism and radicalisation in line with the government’s PREVENT strategy.
-Through the Full Governing Body, a panel of Governors is appointed for the performance management of the Headteacher.
+Through the Local Governing Body, a panel of Governors is appointed for the performance management of the Headteacher.
 The Headteacher’s appraisal targets are linked to the School Improvement Plan.